 With federal student loans, undergraduates are eligible to borrow between $5,500 to $12,500 in Direct Subsidized Loans and Direct Unsubsidized Loans per year, depending on their financial situation and year in college.
 Graduate students are eligible for up to $20,500 in Direct Loans.
 Parents can also borrow money separately under the PLUS loan program.
 Over the course of four to five years, those amounts can really add up, and the student could graduate with the family in debt for over $50,000, not counting any private loans that might have been accessed.

 Student Loan Fees

 Most families don’t look at the cost of fees associated with student loans.
 Loan fees for Direct Subsidized and Unsubsidized Loans are at 1.057% as of 2021.
 Fees for PLUS loans are 4.228%.
 Private student loan lenders may have different fee structures.
 While an extra $10 in fees per $1,000 borrowed doesn’t seem like a lot, it adds hundreds of dollars to the amount you borrow.

 You must determine whether interest is being added to your loan during the college years.
 For Direct Subsidized Loans, the federal government is covering that cost.
 But, for Unsubsidized, PLUS and most private student loans, that interest is building and being added to the amount you owe.
 Interest rates are 3.76 percent on federal student loans and 6.31 percent on PLUS loans.
 Add between $27 and $53 per $1,000 borrowed each month your loan is outstanding, and you’ll see how quickly these amounts can grow.

 Late Fees and Penalties

-Once you start making payments, there are also late fees and penalties which can be assessed for missing payments or not paying on time.
+Once you start making payments, there are also late fees and penalties that can be assessed for missing payments or not paying on time.